telerik/blazor-docs/components/autocomplete/accessibility/wai-aria-support.md

-The Telerik UI for Blazor AutoComplete component is [WCAG 2.1 AAA](https://www.w3.org/TR/WCAG21/) and [Section 508](http://www.section508.gov/) compliant.
+The Telerik UI for Blazor AutoComplete is [WCAG 2.1 AAA](https://www.w3.org/TR/WCAG21/) and [Section 508](http://www.section508.gov/) compliant.
 The component also follows the [WAI-ARIA best practices](https://www.w3.org/WAI/ARIA/apg/) for implementing the keyboard navigation for its component role, and is tested against the popular screen readers.

 ## Wai-Aria